Arena AufSchalke: Speedway

-The Veltins-Arena was supposed to host the 2008 Speedway Grand Prix of Germany.
-It was scheduled to take place on 11 October 2008.
-However, the meeting was cancelled because the track (temporary) was deemed unsafe by the Fédération Internationale de Motocyclisme (FIM) jury due to adverse weather conditions (even though the retractable roof was closed for the duration of laying the track).
-The event was re-staged at the Polonia Stadium, Bydgoszcz, Poland, on 18 October and was renamed the 2008 FIM Final Speedway Grand Prix.
+The Veltins-Arena was scheduled to host the 2008 Speedway Grand Prix of Germany on 11 October 2008.
+The meeting was cancelled after the Fédération Internationale de Motocyclisme (FIM) jury deemed the temporary track unsafe because of adverse weather conditions during its construction, despite the retractable roof being closed.
+The event was restaged at the Polonia Stadium in Bydgoszcz, Poland, on 18 October and renamed the 2008 FIM Final Speedway Grand Prix.

 2010 Ice Hockey World Championship

-The opening game of the 74th IIHF World Championship took place at Veltins-Arena on 7 May 2010.
-At this occasion the crowd of 77,803 set a then World Record for ice hockey attendance.
-The host team Germany beat the United States 2–1 in overtime.
+The opening game of the 74th IIHF World Championship took place at the Veltins-Arena on 7 May 2010.
+On that occasion, the crowd of 77,803 set a then-world record for ice hockey attendance.
+Host nation Germany defeated the United States 2–1 in overtime.

 2018 German Darts Masters

-The stadium hosted the 2018 German Darts Masters.
-The event achieved a record-breaking attendance of 20,210, the most ever at a darts event.
+The stadium hosted the 2018 German Darts Masters, which set a darts attendance record of 20,210.
 The event was won by Mensur Suljović.

 UEFA Euro 2024

-The stadium was one of the venues for the UEFA Euro 2024.
-However, due to sponsorship contracts, the arena used its non-sponsored name during the tournament.
+The stadium was one of the venues for UEFA Euro 2024.
+During the tournament, it used its non-sponsored name, Arena AufSchalke.

 The following matches were played at the stadium: